NewAmazingPVP/ProxyPlayerNotify/README.md

 # Placeholders available: %player%, %lp_prefix%, %lp_suffix%, %last_server%, %time%.
 leave_message: "%player% has left the network (Last server: %last_server%) at %time%"

+# Delay for Join Messages
+# This option sets the delay before sending the join message after a player connects.
+# For example, join_message_delay: 49 will send the message after 49 ticks.
+# Warning: Setting this value too low may cause messages not to be sent or be blank placeholder if the server name is not yet available.
+join_message_delay: 49

+# Delay for Private Join Messages
+# This option sets the delay before sending the private join message to the joining player.
+# For example, join_private_message_delay: 50 will send the message after 50 ticks.
+# Warning: Setting this value too low may cause messages not to be sent or be blank placeholder if the server name is not yet available.
+join_private_message_delay: 50

 # Disable messages for vanished players (Currently supports PremiumVanish and SuperVanish)
 disable_vanish_notifications: false

+# Option to let players rejoin the server they were on before they left the network.
+# If this is enabled, the player will be sent to the last server on join in which they were on before they left the network.
+# If enabled, the message delay options would need to be increased so that the messages can get the server
+join_last_server: false

 # Permissions
 # Use these settings to control who can see the join/leave messages.
+# Enable permissions if you want to use permissions and want to use next two options.
+# If permissions enabled Then if notify_message is true and the player doesn't have ppn.notify permission, then their join/leave/message will not be sent.
+# If permissions enabled Then if hide_message is true and the player doesn't have ppn.view permission, then they won't see the others' join/switch/leave messages.
 permission:
   # Enable this if you want to use permissions and want to use next two options.
   permissions: false